 Vietnamese Etiquettes?

 Q: Hi, I have been invited for a stay at my Vietnamese friend’s house.
-Could you please provide me with some information of local etiquettes?
+Could you please provide me with some information about local etiquette?

 Dress code

-Respect local dress standards: shorts to the knees, women's tops covering the shoulder, particularly at religious sites.
-Always remove your shoes before entering a house.
+Maintaining appropriate dress is important: shorts should reach the knees, and women’s tops should cover the shoulders, especially when visiting temples or religious sites.
+Always remember to remove your shoes before entering someone's home.

 Hats off

-As a form of respect to Vietnamese elderly, take off your hat and bow your head politely when addressing them.
-In Asia, the head is the symbolic highest point – never pat or touch an adult on the head.
+As a sign of respect to the elders in Vietnam, take off your hat and bow your head slightly when you address them.
+In many Asian cultures, the head is considered the most sacred part of the body, so avoid patting or touching an adult on the head.

 Meet and greet

-The traditional Vietnamese form of greeting is to press your hands together in front of your body and bow slightly.
-These days, the Western custom of shaking hands has almost completely taken over.
+The traditional Vietnamese greeting involves placing your hands together in front of your body and bowing slightly.
+However, the Western custom of handshaking is also widely accepted today.

 Watch your feet

-For more information on Dining Etiquettes and Dress Code in Vietnam, please refer to the links below:
+For more insights on dining etiquette and dress codes in Vietnam, please check out the updated links below:

 Did you find this answer helpful?